Viral Assembly and Biological System Laboratory

 Verónica Perez-Luna

-Verónica obtained his Ph.D. in Material Sciences with Prof. Quintana-Ruiz.
-She is the lab technitian in charge of the TEM facility.
+Verónica obtained his Ph.D. in Materials Sciences with Prof. Quintana-Ruiz.
+She is the lab technician in charge of the TEM facility.
 She is an expert in TEM analysis of biological and nanostructured samples.

 Postdoctoral fellows